 10 Steps to Safe Cash Management

-Drop safes, signage, training, transaction barriers and video can deter robberies at locations that have frequent cash transactions.
+Drop safes, signage, training, transaction barriers, and cameras can deter robberies at locations that have frequent cash transactions.

 Cash is a good thing.
 It powers our economy and gives us a reason to show up for work.
 Cash on campus has one unfortunate side effect: robbers like it too.
 Robbery is an enormous problem in the workplace.
 For several years, it was the number one cause of death for women in the workplace.